justJackjon/glit/README.md

 ## Usage

-After installation, use `glit` using the following syntax:
+After installation, you can invoke `glit` using the following syntax:

 ```bash
 glit <push|pull> [optional-local-path-to-repo] [OPTIONS]